 Yeah, because everyone loves a guy who can talk to dead people and move things with his mind.
 Oh, and open doorways into other realities.
 That’s always fun.

-Adrian shoved the bitter thought to the back of his brain and pretended keen interest in his keyboard so he wouldn’t have to meet Sean’s painfully sincere gaze.
-He hated being discussed, analyzed and advised, even by his beloved brother.
+Adrian shoved the bitter thought to the back of his brain and pretended to brush non-existent lint off his sleeve so he wouldn’t have to meet Sean’s painfully sincere gaze.
+He hated being discussed, analyzed, and advised, even by his beloved brother.
 Fortunately, he knew just how to make Sean stop.

 Straightening his shoulders, Adrian forced himself to look into Sean’s eyes.
 “Actually, I kind of met someone today.”

 Sean lit up like a spotlight.
-“Well why the hell didn’t you say so in the first place?
+“Well why didn’t you say so in the first place?
 What’s his name?
 How’d you meet him?”